Neuropsychological Assessment

 Step 2 - The Testing Appointment

 The second appointment can be held anywhere between a day to two weeks later depending on my availability.
-It is held in-person only at Westlake Village and is where you will be completing psychological tests and measures described above.
-These are the tests that are given in various ways, including on a tablet, verbally, and on written forms.
+It is held in-person only at Westlake Village for neuropsych assessment, or can be done remotely if you are seeking an evaluation for ADHD or Autism.
+In-person involves you or your loved one completing many psychological tests and measures described above.
+These tests are administered in various ways, including on a tablet, verbally, and on written forms.
 Please do not prepare or coach your loved one before testing, as it may invalidate the results and hinder you or them from getting the support they need!
-Assessment typically can last between two and a half to five hours.
+The in-person assessment portion typically can last between two and a half to five hours.
 Before you arrive to the appointment, please be sure to:

 • Get a good night’s sleep